mayze882/bluePi-test/README.md

-This project using additional libraries, please install them following these command as below
+This project is using additional libraries, please install them following these command as below
  - pip install datetime
  - pip install strings